-Depending on where you live, the court may require a couple to separate before allowing them to start (or complete) the divorce process.
+Depending on where you live, the court may require a couple to separate before allowing them to start or complete the divorce process (more below on those requirements).
 Several states don't require couples to live separate and apart before asking for a divorce, but in many marriages, once a spouse files for divorce, living together may be impossible.
 Every state has its own definition of "separation."
 Some may require a couple to live in separate homes.
-Others may allow couples to remain in the same home, but require that they refrain from sexual relations.
+Others may allow couples to remain in the same home as long as they live separate lives and don't have sexual relations.

 Every marriage has it's ups and downs.
 If you and your spouse feel like you need a break from each other, but reconciliation is still a possibility, you can choose to live apart during a trial separation.
 Some couples will attend therapy during the trial separation to try and resolve their marital problems.

 Court's don't get involved with trial separations, so typically both spouses have to be on board with the decision to separate.
 Generally speaking, during a short trial separation, your state's marital property laws still apply—meaning anything you or your spouse acquire during this trial period will still be considered marital property and belong to both spouses.